T-Minus-24-Hours/t-minus-24-hours.github.io/README.md

 Setup:
  1. [Install Python](https://www.python.org/downloads/)
  2. Open terminal and run `python3 -m pip install Jinja2` (on Windows, you might have to replace `python3` with `py`)
+ 3. Locally clone this repository (`git clone git@github.com:T-Minus-24-Hours/Main-Website.git`, if you use terminal.
+You might need to set up an SSH key though.)
+ 4. `cd` into the folder using terminal

 Jinja is a templating engine.
 I've conveniently wrapped all necessary code into `build-script.py`, so when you want to see what the website would look like with your changes, just run `python3 build-script.py -o` (this opens a new tab; if you don't want that to